friflo/Friflo.Json.Fliox/Engine/README.md

           struct components are value types and have **no** behaviors (methods).
         - **class** components.
           class components are reference types and have behaviors (methods).
+    - `tags`        - list of tags assigned to an entity.
+Tags have no data.
     - `children`    - contains and array of child entity `id`'s.
 - `Archetype`       - contains all entities with the same set of **struct** components
 The **struct** components of an `Archetype` are stored linear in memory to improve memory locality.